levibeach/f2s/README.md

 >**WARNING:** This is definitely a work in progress.
 Proceed at your own risk.
-This was created to satify an immediate need I had to list the contents of some 600+ files in a spreadsheet, so it doesn't handle a lot of issues that may arrise outside of it's original intent.
+This was created to satisfy an immediate need I had to list the contents of some 600+ files in a spreadsheet, so it doesn't handle a lot of issues that may arrise outside of it's original intent.

 # f2s
 Take a list of files and output their content to a spreadsheet file (CSV)